 - You must provide a docstring for every function you create using Google docstring format (see Sphinx Napoleon).

 - You must provide a test for your function.
-See Developer's tips for testing.
+See Testing.

 Fixing Documentation Errors¶